joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Template tags

+> This is an optional feature.
+We can use `Template tags` syntax to continue to separate the responsibilities of JSX tags.

-In the template function of `jsx-sfc` components, we can also create reusable multiple template functions:
+In the render(template) function of `jsx-sfc` components, you can use `Template tags` to define some reusable JSX logic:

 ```tsx
 import React, { useState } from 'react';